blongden73/macrame/_posts/2020-06-01-martin-laksman-•-illustrator.md

     >

-    > \-On Childhood dreams
+    > * On Childhood dreams

     **But the truth is that there’s a way more important question here:** was he a great goalkeeper because his hands were used to drawing amazing stuff?
-Or is he a talented illustrator because his hands were used to avoid angry balls from hitting the net?\
+Or is he a talented illustrator because his hands were used to avoid angry balls from hitting the net?

-    \

     **We’ll never know that for sure.** But what we do know is that since his early years he enjoyed drawing.
 And playing football of course.
 But in his own words: “All the memories I have are of me drawing stuff”.
   section2: >-